StanbrookBuyer/ES-631-Envirometrics/Week 4/R-time-series-decomposition/r_tutorial.md

 ### Extracting a trend

 So what we're going to do know is work through what time series decomposition is doing.

-**Draw a multi-year time series on the board running with a section demarking months**

 The first step in time series decomposition is removing any long-term trends or cycles in the data.
 A moving average is a classic way of extracting the 'cross year' pattern in the data.
 What a moving average is doing is smoothing over the high frequency, or shorter-term fluctuations in the data so that the large-scale movements in the data become more apparent.